fbpx

 Common Lean-To-Fat Ratios

 85% Lean / 15% Fat – A leaner composition that can have a tendency to dry out if overcooked.
+A lower fat content in your ground beef could make it less tender and less juicy.

 80% Lean / 20% Fat – The most common choice among Burger chefs for its fat content which makes juicier, more flavorful Burgers.